pamecng/Getting-and-cleaning-data---course-project/README.md

 ========================
-Getting and Cleaning Data
+Coursera: Getting and Cleaning Data

-Week 4 Course Project
+Peer-graded Assignment

 Name: Pamela Navarro-Gonzales
 =====================
 In this project, data collected from the accelerometer and gyroscope of the Samsung Galaxy S smartphone was retrieved, worked with, and cleaned, to prepare a tidy data that can be used for later analysis.